-The quality of the leachate after the lead bed is monitored quarterly for chlorobenzenes.
+The quality of the leachate after the lead bed is monitored quarterly for VOCs, SVOCs, pesticides, soluble organic carbon, total suspended solids, and phenol.
 A carbon change is required when the leachate sample shows evidence of significant breakthrough after the first interstage.
 The carbon bed monitoring sampling program is detailed in Section 6.3.1.

-When breakthrough of chlorobenzenes occurs, the spent carbon in the lead bed is replaced with fresh carbon, and the lead bed is then placed in service as the polish bed.
+When breakthrough occurs, the spent carbon in the lead bed is replaced with fresh carbon, and the lead bed is then placed in service as the polish bed.
 The former polish bed becomes the lead bed.
 A third vessel, the Transfer Tank V-3, is maintained empty until a carbon change is required.
 This allows fresh carbon delivery to occur independently of the removal of the spent carbon.
-The spent carbon from the lead bed is either drummed, or transferred to a 30 cubic yard container lined with a geo mesh membrane.
+The spent carbon from the lead bed is either drummed or transferred to a 30-cubic yard container lined with a geo mesh membrane.
 The container is equipped with drain plugs for dewatering.
 The spent carbon is then shipped off Site and incinerated.

-Treated leachate gravity drains from the Carbon Adsorption System to the city sewer through an effluent valve and flowmeter.
+Treated leachate drains from the Carbon Adsorption System to the City sewer through an effluent valve and flow meter.

-The Carbon Adsorption System, as manufactured by Calgon, consists of three epoxy lined carbon steel vessels designated V1, V2, and V3 (transfer storage).
-Each 8,000-gallon vessel has a capacity to hold 20,000 pounds of activated carbon.
+The Carbon Adsorption System, as manufactured by Calgon, consists of three epoxy-lined carbon steel vessels designated V1, V2, and V3 (transfer storage).
+Each 7,800-gallon vessel has a capacity to hold 20,000 pounds of activated carbon.

-To prevent over-pressurization, all vessels have a rupture disc with a pressure rating of 75 psi.
+To prevent overpressurization, all vessels have a rupture disc with a pressure rating of 75 psi.
 All vessels also have remote pressure gauges to allow the operator to troubleshoot the process.
 A sight glass is available at all beds to aid the operator when transferring carbon.